pantheon-systems/documentation/source/partials/traffic-limits-overages.md

 ### Basic Plan Sites

-Basic plan sites do not have overage protection.
-If a change in traffic behavior exceeds the 25,000 visit cap the plan will be upgraded to Performance, with a corresponding change to the bill in the applicable billing period.
+Basic plan sites do not have this protective feature and are automatically upgraded to the appropriate [Performance plan](https://pantheon.io/plans/performance-pricing).